 The pandemic upended our lives in ways we did not expect.
 Companies have in the past permitted employees to work from home, but when COVID-19 sent office workers home for an undetermined period of time, working from home was no longer optional or somewhat private.

-The arrival of vaccines brings with them optimism and an initial sense of relief.
-That said, COVID-19 is still going strong, and plans to have employees return to the office are still on hold.
-There are numerous concerns around vaccinated vs non-vaccinated people working in proximity; the added burden of reformatting the office layout, and whether anything has been done to improve building air filtration.
-All of these make bringing employees back to the office environment.
+The arrival of vaccines brought with them optimism and an initial sense of relief.
+There are concerns around vaccinated vs non-vaccinated people working in proximity, reformatting the office layout for some degree of social distancing, whether to mask up and accompanying judgments on that practice, and whether anything has been done to improve building air filtration.
+All of these issues make bringing employees back to the office environment complicated.

 What Do We Do?